RobWHickman/PyBlend_Stimuli/tree_blend/README.md

   1.2) Extract the downloaded file.
 You can prune away all except the tree_blend folder if you so wish but will need to update the filepaths in the Random Forest script
 2) Install Blender from https://www.blender.org/download/
-3) Run:
+3) Run in the command shell:

+#change directory to the scripts folder
 cd "/home/path/to/tree_blend/Scripts"
-current_file = "Random Forest x.y.z"
+#run the script through python in blender headless
+#add in numbers for latest file
-blender -b -P ./current_file
+blender -b -P ./"Random Forest x.y.z"

 Latest version: 1.3.2 (May 9th, 2017)